biboyd/SALSA/README.md

-# Code Related to analyzing the CGM
+# Code Related to analyzing the CGM by creating Synthetic Spectra
 ## using enzo, yt, and trident projects

 # Directory layout